JonathanBowker/brand-guidelines-schema/README.md

 BrandoLang is designed to be both **human-readable** and **machine-readable**, allowing seamless integration into your brand management workflows.
 Here’s how it can be used:

 ### 1. **Define Your Brand Guidelines**
 Brand managers, designers, and copywriters can use BrandoLang to define every aspect of the brand, from the tone of voice to logo usage rules.
-These definitions are stored in a structured format (e.g., **JSON** or **YAML**), making it easy to share and implement across your organization.
+These definitions are stored in a structured format (e.g., **JSON** or **YAML**), making it easy to share and implement across your organisation.

 ### 2. **Generate BrandoLang Index and Reference Documents**
 BrandoLang is composed of an **index document** that references multiple **detailed documents** covering each aspect of the brand.
-This structure ensures that all guidelines are organized, accessible, and easy to update.
+This structure ensures that all guidelines are organised, accessible, and easy to update.

 ### 3. **Integrate with AI Systems and Design Tools**
 BrandoLang can be integrated with **AI content generators**, **design software**, and **content management systems** to ensure that all content adheres to your brand guidelines automatically.
 For example, when an AI generates a social media post, it will reference BrandoLang to ensure the tone, imagery, and messaging align with the brand.

 ## **Taxonomy Structure**

-BrandoLang uses a **hierarchical taxonomy** to categorize brand elements, making it adaptable to various levels of complexity.
+BrandoLang uses a **hierarchical taxonomy** to categorise brand elements, making it adaptable to various levels of complexity.
 This taxonomy allows you to define brand elements broadly or in granular detail:

 | **Category**       | **Description**                                        |
 |--------------------|--------------------------------------------------------|